SPIRITUAL FORMATION

 DEVOTIONAL PRACTICES & BIBLE READING

 Our clergy are eager to meet with you and help you develop ways to meet with God on a daily basis (See the Pastoral Care page).
-Some Rez members use the daily office lectionary, found online here.
+Many Rez members use the daily office lectionary, found online here.
 Others use one of these plans offered by the English Standard Version of the Bible.

 Captured in and around Washington, DC on 19 May, 2021 by Karl Magnuson.